11 Spring Trout Flies That Trout Guides Actually Use

 The catch is, you just need to change the shape and the size to match the current hatch.
 That’s it!!

-In my area in the spring, I will see size 18 – 20 BWO, then size 14 -16 Hendricksons, then size 12 -14 Grey Foxes, then size 16 Sulfers, and I’ll see them all before the end of May.
+In the spring, I will see size 18 – 20 BWO, then size 14 -16 Hendricksons, then size 12 -14 Grey Foxes, then size 16 Sulfers, and I’ll see them all before the end of May.
 By simply changing the color and size of the Mayfly Dun pattern to match each fly, I can imitate all of these mayflies.

 When I look into guide boxes, I see a lot of very similar patterns to this Mayfly Dun pattern, however, the only exception is many guides and competition anglers like to use CDC as the wings.
-It’s easier to tie with and it floats.
+It’s easier to tie with, and it floats.
 FYI, I use a CDC version as well.

 To make this fly even better, or should I say more effective based on the conditions, I do two things to it.